 A Roman map from the fifth century AD showed a southern continent that is similar to South America, and Egyptian artifacts were found in El Salvador in the early 1900's, he continued.
 However, most historians adopt a dogmatic view of past explorations and discard this type of evidence as either a hoax or a fraud, he commented.

 commentary: Ironic that archaeologists have just now discovered a large habitation site near this world-class monument, while Colorado archaeologist Al Kane clearly mocked the theory of ancient Celts in Colorado on the CBS Evening News of March 23, 1987, "If the people were here, the Celtic people were here in such numbers that they made all these inscriptions, you would have to have settlements here, and they're plain, flat are not here."
 English archaeologists have surely been hunting for Stonehenge's predictable companion habitation site for decades by now.
 Meanwhile, their mid-American counterparts refuse to turn a single shovelful of dirt in search of ancient Celtic encampments, assuming none exist.
 Must the only field research done be to verify an expected outcome?
 Likewise, why must new ideas be trashed by archaeologists demanding to be shown evidence whose absence is certified by their own complacency?
 Why authorize any excavation which risks contradicting a dogmatic and frozen perspective?
-It's a profound indictment of their lack of scientific curiosity they have ignored the potentially target-rich vicinity in and around Crack Cave despite a call by Dr. Robert K. Mark of the U.S.G.S.
-20 YEARS AGO!
+It's a profound indictment of their lack of scientific curiosity they have ignored the potentially target-rich vicinity in and around Crack Cave.
+They've ignored the US Geologic Survey's Dr. Robert K. Mark's urging after his observance of the cave's targeted illumination on the autumnal equinox of 1986, "I think a lot more research has to be done.
+I think it would be desirable to bring to the sites more of the experts who have expertise on various aspects of either archaeoastronomy or the ancient languages.
+Perhaps some excavations could be planned.
+I'm not an archaeologist.
+I think that a reasonable case has been made that there's something of interest here that deserves further study and I would hope that it gets that sort of study."

 Two University of Cardiff researchers have confirmed the mysterious device found in 1901 aboard a Roman shipwreck was an amazing, elaborately-geared mechanical computer designed to mimic fine eccentricities in solar and lunar movements calculated --- literally cranked in by hand --- for the past, present and future.
 Having sunk near the Greek island of Antikythera about 65 B.C., the Roman vessel had sailed from Rhodes.
 Thus, some scholars believe the enigmatic Antikythera Mechanism found in the wreckage may well have been the handiwork of ancient Roman astronomer Hipparchos.